VirtualForgeGmbH/hascar/README.md

 # nixos

 Users of [nixos](https://nixos.org) can simply install hascar by issuing "nix-env -iaP haskellPackages.hascar".
-You need to be subscribed to the unstable channel at this time.
+Or if you only need it temporarily, open a nix-shell like this: "nix-shell -p haskellPackages.hascar"

-# Windows/GNU Linux/FreeBSD/OSX
+# FreeBSD/GNU_Linux/OS X/Windows

 To compile and install, first [get stack]( http://docs.haskellstack.org/en/stable/README/), then issue: